secretstartups/handbook/sales/field-operations/sales-operations/order-management/index.html.md

 ### What We Do

-Our Order Managment team owns the Opportunity Approval and Booking Process, Intial License Fulfillment, and Monthly Reconcilations.
-The team is the go to for all questions related to Opportunity Booking requirements, questions regarding our booking policy, and processes related to fulfilling an order.
+The GitLab Order Managment team owns the Opportunity Approval and Booking Process, oversees Intial License Delivery, and handles order and subscription reconciliations.
+Thus team is the DR for all questions related to Opportunity Booking requirements, questions regarding our bookings policies, and processes related to fulfilling an order.

 The team owns the following processes & documentation sources: